axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

    -  ``x``, ``y``, ``w`` and ``h`` must be **integers**.
    -  ``x + w`` must **not be larger** than **12**.
    -  For data of custom widget, if you input ``processStart``, don't input ``url``.
 You can only use one of them.
-   -  We support all task states for filter type ``taskState``.
+   -  We support all task states for filter type ``taskStates``.
 Please refer to `Task States <https://developer.axonivy.com/doc/9.2/public-api/ch/ivyteam/ivy/workflow/TaskState.html>`_ to check for avaiable task states.

 .. _customization-task-item-details-how-to-overide-ui: